 The school is fortunate to have a very active and supportive Parent Advisory Committee (PAC).
 Fundraising activities include hot lunches (aligned with the Healthy Food Choices Guidelines), family fun fairs, barbecues, community dances and movie nights.
 Funds raised are allocated to the school in consultation with staff to support teaching and learning through additional field trips and the purchase of resources and technology.
 In the summer of 2019, a new state-of-the-playground was installed at our school thanks to the PAC and a grant from the BC Government.
 Parents and community members are also active in supporting student learning through supportive partnerships between home and school, and as classroom volunteers.
 An active and committed School Community includes parents, teachers, both administrators and students working together to set learning goals and ensure growth and success for each student.

 Shannon Lake Elementary services a population of almost 400 students.
-In the spring of 2018 the Westside Schools undertook a reconfiguration and our grade 6's were moved to the middle school so we are now a kindergarten to grade 5 school.
 A significant emphasis has been placed on INQUIRY, LEARNING COMMUNITIES, CORE COMPETENCIES, THE FIRST PEOPLES PRINCIPLES OF LEARNING, THE OECD 7 PRINCIPLES OF LEARNING and LEARNER AGENCY.
 Academic progress is supported with caring for the social-emotional aspect of a child's time at the school.
 We see social-emotional development, along with literacy and numeracy development, as areas of a child's overall educational experience.

 At Shannon Lake Elementary we…